akhil-reddy/beads/README.md

 ### Disclaimer

-This is a personal blog.
-All opinions are my own and not associated with any institution(s).
-The information provided on this website does not, and is not intended to, constitute professional and/or legal advice.
+This is personal research work.
+All ideas, implementations and designs are my own and not associated with any institution(s).
+The information provided on this repository does not, and is not intended to, constitute professional and/or legal advice.
-I make no representation and warranty whatsoever and disclaims all liability for the completeness, accuracy or reliability of the information contained herein, and shall not constitute a solicitation under any jurisdiction or to any person, if such solicitation under such jurisdiction or to such person would be unlawful.
+I make no representation and warranty whatsoever and disclaim all liability for the completeness, accuracy or reliability of the information contained herein, and shall not constitute a solicitation under any jurisdiction or to any person, if such solicitation under such jurisdiction or to such person would be unlawful.